Pennsylvania Department of Health

 Initial comments:

-Based on a Medicare/Medicaid Recertification, State Licensure, and Civil Rights Compliance Survey and an Abbreviated Complaint Survey completed on June 28, 2024, it was determined that Walnut Creek Healthcare and Rehabilitation Center, was not in compliance with the following requirements of 42 CFR Part 483, Subpart B, Requirements for Long Term Care Facilities and the 28 PA Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations.
+Based on a Medicare/Medicaid Recertification, State Licensure, and Civil Rights Compliance Survey completed on May 22, 2025, it was determined that Walnut Creek Nursing and Rehab, was not in compliance with the following requirements of 42 CFR Part 483, Subpart B, Requirements for Long Term Care Facilities and the 28 PA Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations.

 Plan of Correction: